 One out of every eight women will develop breast cancer in her lifetime, but early detection improves the chance for survival.
 The leading method for breast cancer detection is mammography.
 The American Cancer Society recommends that women receive annual screening mammograms starting at age 40.

-McCullough-Hyde offers digital mammography at the hospital in Oxford and at the Ross Medical Center.
-We offer breast stereotactic biopsy and needle localization, providing women with options in the evaluation of breast lumps.
+McCullough-Hyde offers digital 3D mammography.
+We offer breast stereotactic biopsies and ultrasound guided biopsies,providing women with options in the evaluation of breast lumps.

 The unparalleled clarity of images produced by a magnetic resonance imaging (MRI) scan makes it a key tool for evaluating the head, neck, spine and joints.
 MRI uses computer technology, along with radio frequency waves and a powerful magnet, to produce these images.
 It is also useful in examining bones, muscles, tumors, the heart, blood vessels and abdominal organs.